ngx-rocket/generator-ngx-rocket/docs/coding-guides/angular.md

 ##### From promises to observables

 While Angular 1 used to rely heavily on [*Promises*](https://docs.angularjs.org/api/ng/service/$q) to handle asynchronous events, *Observables* are now used instead in this new Angular version.
-Event though in specific cases like for HTTP requests, an *Observable* can be converted into a *Promise*, it it recommended to embrace the new paradigm as it can a lot more than *Promises*, with way less code.
+Even though in specific cases like for HTTP requests, an *Observable* can be converted into a *Promise*, it is recommended to embrace the new paradigm as it can a lot more than *Promises*, with way less code.
 This transition is also explained in the [Angular tutorial](https://angular.io/docs/ts/latest/tutorial/toh-pt6.html#!#observables).